Customer serviceDifficult peopleLeadership: Say it like a leader

 Looking forward to reading about YOUR great client service experiences.

 And Shari, if you’re out there, don’t be surprised to see a comment on your Personnel file — I asked your boss to note it.
 Why?
 Because customer service like yours deserves recognition.
-Thanks again. d me that the amount would be removed from the bill, given the misunderstanding.
+Thanks again.

 Marion Grobb Finkelstein

-COMMUNICATION CATALYST
+COMMUNICATION CONSULTANT

 Recipient of APEX “Award for Leadership in Service Innovation”